top of page

 CORSICANA PASSENGER TUNNEL

 Here the optimum plan gets heroic - although nothing on the order of the Chinese.
-The Corsicana tunnel would be extended from a more-or-less tangent line running south 15 miles from Ennis (blue).
-The two-track, single-tube tunnel with approximate 35' outside diameter would start opposite the reservoir dam shown (red) with low cover rather than a cut, and continue in bored section to a location east of the proposed Corsicana passenger station on 7th Street, where boring of the approximately 3.5-mile bored section would be initiated.
+The Corsicana tunnel would be extended from a more-or-less tangent line (blue) running south 15 miles from Ennis.
+The two-track, single-tube tunnel with approximate 38' diameter would start opposite the reservoir dam shown (red) with low cover rather than a cut, and continue in bored section to a location east of the proposed Corsicana passenger station on 7th Street, where boring of the approximately 3.5-mile bored section would be initiated.
 The tunnel would continue south past the proposed station in an alignment just under 7th Street, to another station outside of town at Corsicana Crossing Boulevard, with the entire tunnel being 5.75 miles long.
-Using the grading scheme shown, top of rail would be at least 200' below the vast majority of the mostly residential buildings the line crosses under or goes by in passing through the bored section (It passes under three houses and one church as drawn.) with the two grades working out to about 1.3 and 1.6 percent. (descending and ascending, from the north respectively) It's possible a center track with its loading gauge straddling those of the other two could be used for nighttime freight including double-stack, but wheel maintenance would want to be strictly enforced.
-The proposed abbreviation between Ennis and Kirvin 24 miles south of Corsicana, would take three miles off the old 44-mile route, allowing direct high-speed service and the two below-grade stations in Corsicana, with an additional new station further south.
+Using the grading scheme shown, top of rail would be at least 200' below the vast majority of the mostly residential buildings which the line crosses under or goes by in passing through the bored section (It passes under three houses and one church as drawn.) with the two grades working out to about 1.3 and 1.6 percent. (descending and ascending, from the north respectively) It's possible a center track with its loading gauge straddling those of the other two could be used for nighttime freight including double-stack, but wheel maintenance would want to be strictly enforced.
+The proposed abbreviation between Ennis and Kirvin, 24 miles south of Corsicana, would take three miles off the old 44-mile route, allowing direct high-speed service, and the two below-grade stations in Corsicana with an additional new station further south.

 COLLEGE STATION